xenlo/mediawiki-2-hugo/README.md

 - Handle the verbosity
 - Manage template into html snippet
 - Further test of output in Hugo
+- Ensure that the inital logo respects the licences of Hugo and MediaWiki images
 - Correct the [known bugs](https://github.com/xenlo/mediawiki-2-hugo/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

 ### Later, Further Improvements ###